 What to Bring:

-You’ll be working from a boat during this tour and as such may be subject to rainy conditions or full on sun and everything in between.
+On this loon tour you will be working from a boat during this tour and as such may be subject to rainy conditions or full on sun and everything in between.
 Keep a close eye on the forecast the day before your trip and dress accordingly.
 If rain is expected you’ll need to select clothing that will keep you dry and comfortable during your time on the boat.
 Fabrics like Gore-tex are an excellent choice to repel the rain.

 If the forecast calls for a sunny day then sunscreen, sunglasses and a hat would be recommended.